-Every time that we run these retreats, I am left amazed at the gentle unfolding that occurs, when school leaders let go of their old leadership stories and find new and enriching ways to engage with the demands of the role.
-This year was no different.
+After running this residential, I was left amazed at the gentle unfolding that occurred when school leaders let go of their old leadership stories and found new and enriching ways to engage with the demands of the role.

 – A battle

 – A fight

 A role in which you always have to be on guard, strong, invincible and ready to fight the good fight.
 Battle fatigue was a syndrome common to all and experienced by all.

 For headteachers, archaic narratives that have served their time, can be difficult to dispel, particularly when the majority of professional relationships that you have seek to confirm ‘old war stories’ as undeniable truths.
 Conversation after conversation confirms the fact that school leadership is a role in which you have to do everything possible to survive.

 It seems impossible to think of it as role in which you can thrive.
 Yet… it is!
 All it takes is a willingness to engage in the inner work of school leadership.
 When you do, you realise that time spent looking inwards, is just as valuable as time spent looking outwards.
 It enables you to face the world with courage as opposed to bravado.
 You show up authentically and begin to see that with a new inner disposition, when challenges arise, rather than shrinking back in fear, you can grow to meet them and thrive in the process.

 What does it take to learn to thrive?

 As we found with the Head teachers on the residential, one of the first things that you can do is learn to identify and let go of the leadership stories that no longer serve you.
 How?
 Well one of the common ways in which these stories show themselves is in the language that we use when challenges arise.